-‘The Walking Dead’ Star Norman Reedus Gives Preview Of Negan’s Death
+‘The Walking Dead’ Star Norman Reedus Gives Preview Of Negan’s Fate [Spoilers]

 The Walking Dead Season 7 is coming to an end and Daryl Dixon is primed to dance on Negan’s grave.
 At least, that’s how Norman Reedus sees it when he gave us some spoilers about what’s to come on the Season 7 finale of The Walking Dead.

 Just consider for a moment all that Norman Reedus’ character Daryl Dixon has gone through over the past five months with Negan and the Saviors on The Walking Dead.
-Not only is Dixon living with the guilt that his actions on the first episode of Season 7 caused the death of his best friend and his battle buddy, but he was taken prisoner and tortured by Negan himself.
+Not only is Dixon living with the guilt that his actions on the first episode of Season 7 caused the death of his best friend and his battle buddy, but he was also taken prisoner and tortured by Negan himself.

 Tortured for what he did?
 No, Daryl Dixon was tortured on Season 7 of The Walking Dead because Negan was in recruitment mode, not revenge mode.
 Negan is a practical leader of the Saviors in this post-apocalyptic world on The Walking Dead.
 He does not waste anyone or anything.
 People and labor have replaced money in the zombie wasteland.